HSF/hsf.github.io/_training/howto-event.md

 </style>
 **Great!** We gladly welcome anyone who is interested in helping bootstrap the education of the HEP community.
 At this point in time, we as a group have accrued a fair bit of experience and offer to work with you to make your event as effective and efficient as possible.
 We aim to do this in a way that stays coherent with the approach and "philosophy" of the HSF-Training group so as to make the tools and techniques that are developed persistent, re-useable, and broadly accessible.

-If you have an inkling that you are keen to do this, you should start by joining the [Awesome WS Mattermost workspace](https://mattermost.web.cern.ch/signup_user_complete/?id=t9zkdocffbbozqcdy193myre8y) and pinging the ``@TownSquare`` channel or joining the next [HSF Training Weekly Meeting](https://indico.cern.ch/category/10294/) and just speaking up to brainstorm your idea.
+If you have an inkling that you are keen to do this, go to [our top page]( {{site.baseurl}} / workinggroups/training.html) and ping us or join our weekly meetings.
 We don't bite, reach out and say _"Hi!"_.

 <figure class="centered-figure">
 <img src="{{ '/images/training/analysis_preservation_bootcamp_participants.jpg' | relative_url }}">